 The Rise of The Gig Economy – Are you Ready?

 What is the “gig economy” exactly?
 The gig economy is the number of non-traditional employees, or non-contingent workers, meaning freelancers, independent contractors, and consultants.
 By various counts, these workers are now making up 20-30 % of the workforce.
 That percentage is only set to rise.
-Companies are now figuring that they will move to an “agile workforce” over the next few years.
+Companies are now figuring that they will move to an “agile workforce” over the next few years – which is perfect for the gig economy.
 It is an attractive policy adaption as it aligns to the future of work and matching needs appropriately while not wasting resources.
 It gives the option of having workers come in for as many hours as they need then calling it a day.
 If full-time workers are needed, they can be contractors rather than employees and therefore help with employer’s financial bottom lines.

-1 – Managing the Performance of the “Giggers”
+1 – Manage the Performance of the “Giggers”

-Creating this agile talent has many benefits for organisations, but Human Resources needs to be thinking about how to effectively manage and engage these workers.
-They need to consider ensuring the gig worker is included in an onboarding program, input into important decisions, provided with two-way feedback & communication, recognition and measuring more than just cost but soft skills.
+Creating this agile talent has many benefits for organisations, but Human Resources needs to be thinking about how to effectively manage and engage these workers as part of the gig economy.
+They need to consider ensuring the gig worker is included in an onboarding program, input into important decisions, provided with two-way feedback & communication, recognition and measuring more than just cost, but soft skills.

-2 – Ensuring you have firm Security Policies in place
+2 – Ensure you have firm Security Policies in place

-3 – Knowing the Employment Legislation & Your Responsibilities
+3 – Know Employment Legislation & Your Responsibilities

-With the rise of multiple employers – worker arrangements, ensure your company keeps up to date with the responsibilities it holds for the various types of worker arrangements that are in place.
+With the rise of multiple employers and worker arrangements, ensure your company keeps up-to-date with the responsibilities it holds for the various types of worker arrangements that are in place.
 Contributions such as health benefits or retirements plans or commitments that you will be in charge of depends on different employer legislation.
 Responsibilities towards a full-time employee are different than a contract worker.
 Know the legislation that governs that relationship to ensure you are enforcing them.

 How Talivest can help

-Talivest is an online platform that helps global companies tap into rich networks of their past and future talent.
+Talivest is an online platform that powers the gig economy by connecting global companies with networks of their past and future talent.
 We help organisations understand why employees are leaving, stay connected with them and help re-hire high performing alumni.
 This results in reduced recruitment costs, boosted productivity, improved brand culture and a rich talent pool for referrals and boomerangs.